kdlug/php/README.md

 ## HTTP Headers
 HTTP header fields provide information about the request or response, or about the object sent in the message body.
 Header fields are colon-separated name-value pairs in text format, terminated by a carriage return (CR) and line feed (LF) character sequence.
 The end of the header section is indicated by an empty field.
-A lot of headers occur both in requests and responses (entity headers), but some of them are specific only for requests or responses.
+A lot of headers occur both in requests and responses, but some of them are specific only for requests or responses.

 Example response headers